L1A Visa Executive or Manager Intracompany Transfers

 - evidence that the employee’s prior education, training and employment qualifies him or her to perform the intended services in the United States.

-In this case, the L1 visa regulations allow U.S. petitioners who frequently use the L1 visa category for intracompany transfers to apply for and obtain a Blanket L Petition Approval.
-The advantage of a Blanket L Petition Approval is that instead of waiting for a USCIS petition approval, L1 candidates can apply directly for the L visa stamp at a U.S. consulate.
+The L1 visa regulations allow employers who frequently use the L1 visa category for intracompany transfers to apply for a Blanket L Petition Approval.
+The advantage of a Blanket L Petition Approval is expedited processing of individual L1 visa petitions; rather than waiting for a USCIS petition approval, L1 candidates can apply directly for the L visa stamp at a US consulate.

 Without Blanket L, a petitioning employer must file USCIS L1 petitions for their L1 candidates.